aaron-grau/curic/react/projects/todos/README.md

 ### `Root`

 The `Root` component serves to wrap your `App` component with a `Provider`.
-The `Provider` gives all of your components access to your `Store`, allowing them to read the application state and dispatch actions.
+The `Provider` gives all of your components access to your `store`, allowing them to read the application state and dispatch actions.

 + Create a file `components/root.jsx`
 + Import React and the `react-redux`'s `Provider`